-Particulars As at March 31, 2021 (INR in '000) As at March 31, 2020 (INR in '000) Trade payables Amount payable to micro enterprise and small enterprises 5 - Amount payable to creditors other than of micro enterprise and small enterprises 6,673 7,851 Trade payables to related parties (Refer Note 25A) 8,847 75 Other than micro enterprise and small enterprises 15,520 7,926 Total 15,525 7,926 Current 15,525 7,926
+Particulars As at March 31, 2022 As at March 31, 2021 (INR in '000) (INR in '000) Amount payable to micro enterprise and small enterprises (A) 1,236 5 Amount payable to creditors other than of micro enterprise and small enterprises 10,441 6,673 Trade payables to related parties (Refer Note 25A) 4,938 8,847 Other than micro enterprise and small enterprises (B) 15,379 15,520 Total (A+B) 16,615 15,525 Current 16,615 15,525

-Terms and conditions of the above financial liabilities:

-- Trade payables are non-interest bearing and are normally settled in the range of 0 to 90 days.
+Terms and conditions of the above financial liabilities: - Trade payables are non-interest bearing and are normally settled in the range of 0 to 90 days.
 For explanations on the companies credit risk management processes, refer Note 28.

 There are no micro, small and medium enterprises, to whom the company owes dues, which are outstanding for more than 45 days/credit period as at the end of year.
-The information as required to be disclosed in relation to micro, small and medium enterprises has been determined to the extent such parties have been identified on the basis of information available with the Company.
+The information as required to be disclosed in relation to micro, small and medium entrprises has been determined to the exerts such parties than been identified on the basis of information available with the Company.

-As at As at Particulars March 31, 2021 March 31, 2020 (INR in '000) (INR in '000) The principal amount remaining unpaid to any supplier as at the end of the year 5 - The interest due on principal amount remaining unpaid to any supplier as at the end of the year any supplier as at the end of the year - The amount of interest paid by the Company in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act), - - along with the amount of the payment made to the supplier beyond the appointed day during the year beyond the appointed day during the year - - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) - - but without adding the interest specified under the MSMED Act The amount of interest accrued and remaining unpaid at the end of the year - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under the MSMED Act - -
+Particulars As at March 31, 2022 As at March 31, 2021 (INR in '000) (INR in '000) The principal amount remaining unpaid to any supplier as at the end of the year 1,236 5 The interest due on principal amount remaining unpaid to any supplier as at the end of the year 19 The amount of interest paid by the Company in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act),along with the amount of the payment made to the supplier beyond the appointed day during the year - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest secified under the MSMED Act - The amount of interest accrued and remaining unpaid at the end of the year 19 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under the MSMED Act -